bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Freeway panel.
 * Stagger cube transitions?
-    * Lower yIndices animate first.
-End xIndices animate first.
+    * Centre front cubes animate first.
     * Have single parent class.
     * Create stylesheet.
 Use Face classes for x and y.
-    * Rename presence stylesheets for clarity.

 # Investigative TODO:
 * Why does Google search have show text as title?